Luessiaw/Obsidan-Auto-Tag-And-Reference/README.md

 ## download

-Go to [release page](https://github.com/Luessiaw/obsidian-equationAutoTagAndReference/releases/tag/1.0.0), download "main.js", "manifest.json" and "style.css", put them in your vault/.obsidian/plugins/obsidian-formulaAutoTagAndReference.
+Go to [release page](https://github.com/Luessiaw/obsidian-equationAutoTagAndReference/releases/tag/1.0.0), download "main.js", "manifest.json" and "style.css" from `1.0.0` tag, put them in your vault/.obsidian/plugins/obsidian-formulaAutoTagAndReference.
 The turn on the plugin in Obsidian.

+`2.0.0` version has been pre-released.
+The usage of `2.0.0` version is different from `1.0.0`, see [readme.md for 2.0.0](https://github.com/Luessiaw/Obsidan-Auto-Tag-And-Reference/tree/v2.0.0).

 ## usage